 If the split and/or divorce is what you wanted, it may be a relief when you've finally done it.
 However, you may have been so focused on all the trouble and the actual separation that the meaning of the end has barely registered.
 No surprise then if it 'hits' you a little later.

-There's also a really wonderful natural remedy called Melancholy Lift which can relieve sadness, grief and weepiness.
+Also the wonderful natural remedy Melancholy Lift which can relieve sadness, grief and weepiness.

-Here are the things you'll need to keep in mind when you want to know how to end a long term relationship or marriage.
+Here's what you'll need to keep in mind when considering a relationship breakup.
 It's very easy to make an already difficult situation even more unmanageable by doing any of the following: